skip to content

 College Tutor Requirements

-Please note if the above documents are not submitted within 1 month of the application, the application may be rejected.
+Please note that if the above documents are not submitted within 1 month of the application, the application may be rejected.

 Application Process

-3. Contact your GP to request a supporting letter detailing their awareness of and recommendation for the medical treatment sought
+Step 3.
+Contact your GP to request a supporting letter detailing their awareness of and recommendation for the medical treatment sought

-5. Submit the supporting GP letter, either via the form or by email to financialassistance@admin.cam.ac.uk
+Either via the form or by email to financialassistance@admin.cam.ac.uk.

 Application Outcomes